-Snapchat has a reputation as a “sexting app,” because the messages it sends are automatically erased after they’e seen, but we think it’s simply a fantastically fun way to send a quick photo or video to a bunch of friends.
+Snapchat has a reputation as a "sexting app," because the messages it sends are automatically erased after they’re seen, but we think it’s simply a fantastically fun way to send a quick photo or video to a bunch of friends.
 The ability to add captions, filters, or draw on your photos before sending them adds charm.

 Day One is like a private Twitter, just for you.
 It’s great for jotting down thoughts, saving private photos for posterity, and journaling about your life.
 An excellent companion app for Mac fills out the experience.